cardano-foundation/CIPs/CIP-0095/README.md

 - [x] Author to provide test dApp to test against.
   - See
     [cip95-cardano-wallet-connector](https://github.com/Ryun1/cip95-cardano-wallet-connector/tree/master).
-- [x] Author to provide a reference implementation.
+- [x] Author to provide a reference wallet implementation.
   - See [cip95-demos-wallet](https://github.com/Ryun1/cip95-demos-wallet/).
 - [ ] Author to produce a set of test vectors for wallets to test against.
+- [ ] Author to move DRep key definitions to a separate CIP.

 ## Copyright

 This CIP is licensed under